-We’ve previously covered the topic of pet safety in transportation, but usually from the owner’s perspective.
-Here, we wanted to try something different – raising transporter awareness of just how important it is to be extra cautious during the summer.
+We’ve previously covered the topic of pet summer safety in transportation, but usually from the owner’s perspective.
+Here, we wanted to try something different — raising transporter awareness of just how important it is to be extra cautious during the hottest months of the year.

-The following is an overview of warm weather safety hazards that pet transporters should keep in mind.
+The following is an overview of summer pet safety hazards that pet transporters should keep in mind.
 We hope it’ll serve as a primer for new drivers on the platform, and a reminder for the veterans.

 Overheating and Dehydration

 When it’s hot outside, many animals struggle to regulate their body temperature.
 Neither cats nor dogs sweat as humans do, which makes them vulnerable to overheating.
 During transport, steps must be taken to mitigate these risks.

 One precaution that often gets mentioned is never leaving pets alone inside locked vehicles.
 When the car isn’t moving, the A/C is either off or functioning at a reduced capacity.
 This means the inside of the vehicle can get very hot very quickly: